Table of Contents

 Versatility

-Whether you’re into rock, blues, even metal, or any other genre, the EC-256FM guitar is a great option for all these genres.
+Whether you’re into rock, blues, even metal, or any other genre, the EC-256FM guitar is an excellent option for all these genres.

 Pros and Cons of The ESP LTD EC-256FM